ejkington/gamesrus/README.md

 product_detail.html
 ![detail](readme/html_validate/products_detail.png)

-Iv opted not to fix the errors displayed as iv struggeled with sick kids at home and havent had the time before submiting

 ## Bugs

 Oh the bugs. i cant count the number of bugs caused by misspelling or bad intendation, missed underscore or hyfen, missed space on a django template tag